 Interestingly, while both biological parents do not include income and assets on the FAFSA, stepparent assets and income are included if the divorced parent completing the FAFSA has remarried.

-So let’s say a student has divorced parents and she lives with her mom 100 percent of the time.
+So let’s say a student filling out the FAFSA in 2021 has divorced parents and she lives with her mom 100 percent of the time.
 Her dad, who has not remarried, does not need to provide any info for the FAFSA.

 Her mom, who has remarried, needs to provide her total household income and assets on the FAFSA, which would include those of her new husband.